 - good reviews

 The Complete Guide to Yin Yoga had all of these things.
 It quickly became one of my favorite yoga books and a book that I recommend to all of my students.
-Sarah Powers, whom I mentioned earlier in the history of Yin Yoga, wrote the forward of the book an
+Sarah Powers, whom I mentioned earlier in the history of Yin Yoga, wrote the forward of the book and sings its praises.

 My favorite part of the book is the Yin Yoga Flows section.
 There are flows for beginners, spines, hips, legs, whole body, etc. The flow that has helped me the most is “A Flow for the Shoulders, Arms, and Wrists.”
 The knots that I frequently get in my shoulders and upper back disappear when I do this flow.